jolars/qualpalr/cran-comments.md

 * ubuntu 12.04.5, R 3.3.1, (on travis-ci)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no errors, warnings, or notes.

 ## Downstream dependencies
 I ran R CMD check on downstream dependencies of qualpalr and all